TYPO3-cookbooks/site-chefcitypo3org/README.md

   - Main _chef-repo_ job to validate and upload data bags, environments and roles
   - Multiple cookbook pipelines for cookbook testing and upload
 * Feature Highlights
+  - Fully automated job setup using JobDSL and Pipeline
+  - Integration with Gerrit (for private main _chef-repo_) and Github (for cookbooks)
   - Parallelized execution of test-kitchen tests on different nodes

 # Requirements